WUSF (FM)

-WUSF (89.7 FM) is a National Public Radio (NPR) member station in the Tampa Bay area.
-It is licensed to Tampa and owned by the University of South Florida.
-WUSF is non-commercial and listener-supported.
-The station's format features news and talk programming 24 hours a day, 7 days a week, provided by NPR and other public radio networks.
-The studios and offices are on East Fowler Avenue in Tampa, on the USF campus.
+WUSF (89.7 FM) is a noncommercial educational radio station licensed to Tampa, Florida, United States, the primary NPR member for the Tampa Bay area.
+Owned by the University of South Florida (USF), WUSF's format features news and talk programming 24 hours a day, 7 days a week, provided by NPR and other public radio networks.
+The studios and offices are on East Fowler Avenue in Tampa, inside room number 101 of the WRB building on the USF campus.

-WUSF is a Class C1 FM station.
-It has an effective radiated power (ERP) of 69,000 watts.
-The transmitter is on Boyette Road at Mosaic Drive in Riverview, Florida.
-WUSF broadcasts using HD Radio technology.
-Its HD2 digital subchannel features classical music from sister station 89.1 WSMR.
-That programming feeds 250-watt FM translator W280DW at 103.9 MHz.
+WUSF's transmitter is sited on Boyette Road at Mosaic Drive in Riverview, Florida.
+WUSF broadcasts in HD Radio: the HD2 digital subchannel simulcasts WSMR's classical music format, which is fed over low-power FM translator W280DW at 103.9 MHz.